openzipkin/zipkin-api/RATIONALE.md

 # Rationale for api designs

-## Get multiple traces: /api/v2/traceMulti?traceIds=id1,id2
+## Get many traces: /api/v2/traceMany?traceIds=id1,id2
-Get by multiple trace IDs was added in [/api/v2](zipkin2-api.yaml) to support more efficient requests when trace IDs are found by means besides the query api.
+Get many traces was added in [/api/v2](zipkin2-api.yaml) to support more efficient requests when trace IDs are found by means besides the query api.

 Here are some use cases: